gvwilson/thirdbit/_posts/2010/2010-04-03-can-you-name-the-programming-language.md

 <img title="scores" src="{{'/files/2010/04/scores.png' | relative_url}}" alt="scores" width="651" height="385" />

 Want to know which languages they are?
-You'll have to do the quiz yourself... :-)
+You'll have to do the quiz yourself… :-)